The Last Two Decades of Progress

 By Gerald McLean

-Having first visited, lived, and worked in the Sultanate of Oman in 1991, I have had the opportunity of witnessing – firsthand – far reaching and controlled progress within Oman over the past nineteen years.
+Having first visited, lived, and worked in the Sultanate of Oman in 1991, I have had the opportunity of witnessing – firsthand – far-reaching and controlled progress within Oman over the past nineteen years.

 The Oman of 1991 has dramatically changed, mostly for the best.
 From my point of view, what has been lost, is time.
-Certain aspects of Oman’s capital moves at such a break-neck speed that there’s no time to absorb life.
+Certain aspects of Oman’s capital move at such a break-neck speed that there’s no time to absorb life.
 Therefore, on my numerous visits to Oman, a return to the interior and its real-life speed is always a must.
 But if the break-neck speed of the cities, with the latest entertainment systems, or outdoor sports, such as dirt-biking, is what the younger generation desire, then Oman can accommodate them as well.

 Even water distribution and waste collection have come a long way.
 For the most part, gone are the little blue trucks that were a visual lifeline bringing clean water, which still needed boiling if you intended to consume it.
-And the larger yellow trucks used to suck-up the waste,
+And the larger yellow trucks used to suck up the waste,

 Secondly, as mentioned, new communication technologies, the most prominent being the mobile telephone and the Internet.
-Two decades ago, if you wanted to contact the outside world, you befriended someone with a telephone, or got a prepaid card and queued for access to the public phone, or wrote a letter.
+Two decades ago, if you wanted to contact the outside world, you befriended someone with a telephone, got a prepaid card and queued for access to the public phone, or wrote a letter.
 Now there’s a lost art, I miss letters, don’t you?
 Today, using a mobile phone, you can make international calls from deep inside Al-Wahaybah (Wahaybah Sands), atop Jabal Shams, or from Wadi Darbat (Dhofar).

 Lastly, Oman’s child mortality rate has greatly reduced.
 As such, although young Omani families are producing fewer children, the population is growing.
 Also with improved access to quality medical care, the average Omani lifespan has increased.
-The down-side to this is that elder members of family groups, who once could rely on the close support of youth, due to the effects of motor cars (as mentioned above), now increasingly have to fend for themselves.
+The downside to this is that elder members of family groups, who once could rely on the close support of youth, due to the effects of motor cars (as mentioned above), now increasingly have to fend for themselves.
 This is not an unexpected result of modernization.
 But it is new to Omani culture.
 Whether the elderly are experiencing a better quality of life mostly depends on maintained family groups to support and energize them.
-In other words, a social structure into which they where born.
+In other words, a social structure into which they were born.
 It is possible that this will have an impact on Omani society, culture, and economy.
 Yet it’s the traditional pursuits and Omani Arts and Crafts that stand to suffer the greatest loss.